 Wanderlust took over me once again, so I decided to make a quick getaway for a weekend.
-This time I chose Bulgaria as my destination, making the trip my third visit to this country.
+This time I chose Bulgaria as my destination, making the trip my third visit to this country (at that time – now I think I lost count).
 But I must say, this was my favorite from them all.
 As I have a soft spot for medieval cities, I decided to see the ‘City of the Tsars’, Veliko Tarnovo.
 This was the capital of the Second Bulgarian Empire and is one of the oldest cities in Bulgaria.
 Moreover, it has an incredible stronghold – Tsarevets Fortress – which I just had to see!

 Stairs.
 Stairs everywhere.